Characterizing Multi-planet Systems with Classical Secular Theory: Secular Behavior

 As standard first-order linear differential equations, the solution of Eqns.~\ref{kdot} and \ref{hdot} is a sum of eigenmodes:

-where $V_{mp}$ are the eigenvectors and $g_m$ are the corresponding eigenfrequencies.
+where $V_{m}$ are the normalized eigenvectors (for a given $m$, the sum of the squares of the $N$ planets' components ($V_{mp}$) is unity) and $g_m$ are the corresponding eigenfrequencies of the matrix $A$.
 Here we let the subscript $m$ denote the eigenmodes in order of decreasing $g_m$.
-The eigenvector $V_{mp}$ for a given mode describes how the power is partitioned among the planets, and it is normalized such that for each mode the root mean square is one.
-Here, the eigenvectors are normalized so that, for a given m, the root mean square of the $N$ planets' components is unity.
-The mode strengths $E_m$ and phases $\delta_m$ are the constants of integration, while the keplerian elements vary with time.
-The constants of integration are determined by using the known eccentricities and $\varpi$ values (equivalent to the known $h_p$,$k_p$ values) at any given time (i.e. initial conditions).
+For a given eigenmode, the eigenvector components $V_{mp}$ describe how the amplitude of that mode is partitioned among the planets.
+The mode amplitudes $E_m$ and phases $\delta_m$ are the constants of integration, while the Keplerian elements vary with time.
+The constants of integration are determined by using the known eccentricities $e_p$, and longitudes of pericenter $\varpi_p$ (equivalent to the known $h_p$,$k_p$ values) at any given time (i.e. initial conditions).

 Inspection of Eqns.~\ref{hsol} and \ref{ksol} shows that for each planet the ($h_p$,$k_p$) vector (which we call the eccentricity vector or $e$ vector, with length $e_p$ and direction $\varpi_p$) is the sum of $N$ component vectors in ($h$,$k$) space, each corresponding to a particular eigenmode and rotating in ($h$,$k$) space at an angular velocity given by $g_m$ (Figure~\ref{fig1}).
 Moreover, for a given eigenmode, the component vector contributed to the planets are all either parallel or anti-parallel, because they all point in the direction $g_m t+\delta_m$ or $g_m t+\delta_m+\pi$.
 So, if only one of the eigenmodes has non-negligible strength, all the planets' directions of pericenter would be aligned (if the signs of $V_{mp}$ are the same) or anti-aligned (if the signs of $V_{mp}$ are opposite).
 Equivalently, we can say the planets' major axes (or lines of apsides) are aligned or anti-aligned.
+Additional background on the basic geometry of secular behavior in orbital element space, e.g. how secular behavior may yield libration or circulation about alignment or anti-alignment of major axes, may be found in various references (e.g. Chapter 7 of \citealt{MurrayDermott}; \citealt{ChiangMurray}; \citealt{BarnesGreen06a,BarnesGreen06b}; \citealt{GrVL61Vir}).

 For each mode, the relative magnitudes of the components $V_{mp}$ describe how strongly that mode affects a given planet compared with the other planets.
 And for a given planet, the relative magnitudes of the product $E_m V_{mp}$ describes which modes dominate that planet.
 These considerations can be used to determine how strongly coupled the interactions may be among various subsets of the planets in a system, as discussed in specific examples in the following sections.